Small Scale Agrivoltaics

 Agrivoltaics is the simultaneous use of land for both solar energy and agriculture.
-In this system, solar panels shade crops grown underneath them which reduces radiation and water use, while the crops decrease the temperature of the panels making them more efficient in energy production.
-This research explores the benefits of integrating solar panel technologies on different crops in different climates.
+In this system, solar panels shade the crops grown underneath them, which reduces radiation and water use, while the crops decrease the temperature of the panels, making them more efficient in energy production.
+This research explored the benefits of integrating solar panel technologies with different crops in different climates addressing small holder farmers.

 The Agrivoltaics